imjoseangel/terraform-azurerm-acr/README.md

 # terraform-azurerm-acr

-## Deploys an Azure Container Registry.
+## Deploys an Azure Container Registry

 This Terraform module creates an Azure Container Registry with supporting resources in Azure.